s-soroosh/chatopia/README.md

 Chatbot
 =======

-A framrwork to build chatbot compatible with different platforms!
+A framework to build chatbot compatible with different platforms!